ajonauta/HeroProApp/README.md

 HeroPro App, the Free OpenSource HTML5 / Native app to control, liveview and view content of GoPro HERO cameras.

-You can choose either the HTML5 app or the native one (on dev stage)
+You can choose either the HTML5 app or the native one

 HeroPro is based on [GoPro WIFI hack repo](https://github.com/KonradIT/goprowifihack)

 HTML5
 ------

 An index.html is updated with the latest code.
-Releases will be anounced below.

 Native
 -------